HarryHagelberg404/code-trial/TESTING.md

 * FormView
 * Every Input Component

+To cover up for the error previously faced with the incompability when using **Enzyme** I constructed manual test cases.
+The test cases covers all the input components aswell as the FormView.

 As i talked upon earlier, my testing effort is not sufficient.
 Errors occur, issues surface and when testing this application I was unfortunately not able to solve them.
 I'm aware that the score of the trial as well as the overall quality of this application is affected by this.

+#### Test Cases
+As I didnt have much time left due to school assignments as well as working as a consultant I tried covering the area not tested on the form and input components.
+I covered this with manual test cases which can be found at **Manual_Test_cases.md**.

+---